paridhi3/AI-POC/README.md

 ✅ Compare user queries against a predefined knowledge base
 ✅ Streamlit web interface for easy interaction

-# 📚 Code Flow: Simple Embedding Search App
+# 📚 How this works

 1️⃣ **Start Streamlit app**